All Episodes

 Okay, because I'm in a car.

-Um I was listening to your commentary on the whole situation with Sanders and his 26 million and the fact that most of his supporters are 200 or less.
+I was listening to your commentary on the whole situation with Sanders and his $26 million and the fact that most of his supporters are $200 or less.

-And I simply, since I live up here about four months out of the year, and I know an awful lot of people that are Democrats up here, mostly Democrats, few uh conservatives, their attitude with Sanders is one of um if he did not stick to his original position on the second amendment, they would literally wipe him off the flight.
+And I simply, since I live up here about four months out of the year, and I know an awful lot of people that are Democrats up here, mostly Democrats, few conservatives, their attitude with Sanders is one of if he did not stick to his original position on the Second Amendment, they would literally wipe him off the slate.

 That's how he got elected in the first place.

-Well, that may be a comforting thing to tell yourself, but I don't I I don't think that's that's the case.
+Well, that may be a comforting thing to tell yourself, but I don't think that's the case.

-I I don't think most of the people giving money to Bernie Sanders have any idea that years ago he's pro-nRA.
+I don't think most of the people giving money to Bernie Sanders have any idea that years ago he's pro-NRA and anti-wipe out the Second Amendment and anti-gun.

-He's gonna get us out of every war that we are in.
+He's going to get us out of every war that we are in.

 He's going to do whatever he can to save the client.